We are committed to protecting your personal information.

 Who might your personal data be shared with?

 We may take up references for any trustee or volunteer undertaking activities for BLNSS.
 We will take up such references during your recruitment.
 We may also need to share your personal data, for example as part of safeguarding checks, to enable you to undertake particular activities for BLNSS.
 This will be done in line with the written hopes and expectations associated with the role to which you have been recruited and in consultation with the person responsible for your recruitment, supervision and support.
-Personal data of trustees and directors will be shared with the Charity Commission and Companies House in line with our legal obligations.
+Personal data of trustees and directors will be shared with the Charity Commission and Companies House and the Financial Conduct Authority in line with our legal obligations.

 How long do we keep personal data for?

-We keep application forms and interview notes for unsuccessful volunteer and trustee applications for 12 months.
-Records of successful applicants will be transferred to the appropriate volunteer or trustee record.
 We keep personal data that relates to financial records, including reimbursement of expenses, for at least 6 years from the end of the last financial year they relate to for BLNSS accounting purposes.

 We will retain other personal data related to your activities as a trustee, volunteer or patron for BLNSS for a period of at least 6 years since the date you last undertook activity on our behalf.
 Some data, for example minutes of trustee meetings, or records of people volunteering for BLNSS listed in our annual report will be kept permanently for historical and archiving purposes.